kmdeveloping/go-cqrs/README.md

 type DoThatCommandHandler struct{}

-func (h *DoThatCommandHandler) Handle(cmd commands.DoSomethingCommand) error {
+func (h *DoThatCommandHandler) Handle(cmd *commands.DoSomethingCommand) error {
     // Handle the command
     return nil
 }

+// reference the interface to make sure your implementing it correctly var _ command.ICommandHandler[commands.DoSomthingCommand] = (*DoThatCommandHandler)(nil)

-type DoSomeCommandWithEventPublishingHandler struct {}
+// or publish an event from a handler type DoSomeCommandWithEventPublishingHandler struct {}

-func (h *DoSomeCommandWithEventPublishingHandler) Handle(cmd commands.DoSomeCommandWithEvent) error {
+func (h *DoSomeCommandWithEventPublishingHandler) Handle(cmd *commands.DoSomeCommandWithEvent) error {
-    // handle the command
+    // handle the command and publish an event to do something next

-    // events can be published within command and query handlers as well as from the main app return cqrs.PublishEvent(events.SomeEventToPublish{
+    // events will be completed in sequence of the publish call
+    // the command handler will return once all events complete return cqrs.PublishEvent(events.SomeEventToPublish{
         SomeParam: "I am an event"
     })
 }

+// reference the interface ...
+var _ command.ICommandHandler[commands.DoSomeCommandWithEvent] = (*DoSomeCommandWithEventPublishingHandler)(nil)
 ```

 **Query Handler Example:**